DevashishPrasad/100_Days_of_ML_Code/log.md

 ***Today's progress*** : An alternative for gradient descent<br>
 ***Thoughts*** : Today I continued watching Andrew NG.
 I learnt about the normal equation used to minimizde the weights or the theta in the hypothesis equation of linear regression.
 The equation is **t = (XT * X)^-1 * XT * y (where XT = X Transpose)**.
 This equation has some pros and some cons.
 Advntages of this equation are <br>1) It does not require any learning rate<br>2) It does not require iterations.<br> Disadvantages of this equation are - <br> 1) It is unsuitable for large dataset<br>2) It fails when XT * X is non-invertible<br>I also learnt about a new language recommended by Andrew NG for machine learning "Octave".
 I installed Octave on my computer and performed basic opertaions such as Arithmetic operations, Using Matrices and Vectors, initializing matrices and vectors using inbuilt functions.<br>

-## Day 6
-### (16th July 2018 IST 22:50)
-***Today's progress*** : An alternative for gradient descent<br>
-***Thoughts*** : Today I continued watching Andrew NG.
-I learnt about the normal equation used to minimizde the weights or the theta in the hypothesis equation of linear regression.
-The equation is **t = (XT * X)^-1 * XT * y (where XT = X Transpose)**.
-This equation has some pros and some cons.
-Advntages of this equation are <br>1) It does not require any learning rate<br>2) It does not require iterations.<br> Disadvantages of this equation are - <br> 1) It is unsuitable for large dataset<br>2) It fails when XT * X is non-invertible<br>I also learnt about a new language recommended by Andrew NG for machine learning "Octave".
-I installed Octave on my computer and performed basic opertaions such as Arithmetic operations, Using Matrices and Vectors, initializing matrices and vectors using inbuilt functions.<br>

 ## Day 7
 ### (17th July 2018 IST 22:23)
 ***Today's progress*** : Octave, logistic regression and reinforcement learning<br>